ThanMatt/ThanMatt/README.md

 **Currently exploring:** System architecture and observability

-**Open to opportunities** - If you're reaching out about a role, tell me what specifically caught your eye about my work.
+If you're reaching out about a role, tell me what specifically caught your eye about my work.
 Generic pitches get generic responses (or none at all).

 Tech stack: Python • TypeScript • React • Django • AWS • Neovim • Linux